November 3, 2016

 What is a UL 9540-certified system?

-An energy storage system (ESS) certified to UL 9540 is comprised of a UL 1973-certified stationary battery pack used in conjunction with a UL 1741-certified inverter.
-Achieving certification to both individual UL product standards is essential for completion of the UL 9540 system certification.
+An energy storage system (ESS) certified to UL 9540 is primarily comprised of a UL 1973-certified stationary battery that is then evaluated for use with a power conversion system, such as a UL 1741-certified inverter, together as a system.
+Achieving certification to both individual UL product standards is the first important step towards completion of the UL 9540 system certification.
 As more and more ESS are installed, consumers, utilities, commercial building owners, insurers, fire fighters and electrical/building inspectors will all benefit from these systems meeting UL 9540 system safety standard requirements.

 Enphase’s AC Battery is comprised of a stationary battery pack manufactured by Eliiy Power Co., Ltd, a Japanese corporation that is UL 1973 certified and an UL 1741 certified inverter manufactured by Enphase.
 It also meets the latest National Electric Code 2017 requirement for Listed equipment in the newly published Article 706, Energy Storage Systems.